XpiritCommunityEvents/HOL/migration.md

 # Migrating pipelines from Azure DevOps to Github Actions using Valet
 In this hands-on lab you will get a first glance at the tooling that is build to migrate CI/CD solutions to GitHub actions.
-This tool is called **Valet**
+This tool is called **Valet**.

 We will start with setting up the tools, use the tools for a dry-run and do a migration of one pipleline to Azure Devops to get a feel on how the tools work.